Pago Pago, American Samoa: 19th century

-The first American flag was raised on April 17, 1900, at Sogelau Hill above the site of the new wharf and coaling facilities in Fagatogo.
+On April 17, 1900, the first American flag was raised at Sogelau Hill above the site of the new wharf and coaling facilities in Fagatogo.
 For the ceremony, a group of invitees from Apia arrived with German Governor Heinrich Solf onboard SMS Cormoran.
 USS Abarenda, home of B. F. Tilley and his new government, was in the harbor.
 American consul Luther W. Osborn arrived from Apia, and many spectators arrived from American Samoa villages and other countries.
 Tilley was the master of ceremonies and began the program by reading the Proclamation of the President of the United States, which asserted American sovereignty over the islands.
 Next was the reading of the Order of the Secretary of the Navy, followed by chiefs who read the Deed of Cession, which they had written and signed.
 Before raising the flag, reverend E. V. Cooper of the London Missionary Society (LMS) and reverend Father Meinaidier of the Roman Catholic Mission offered prayers.
 Students from the LMS school in Fagalele sang the national anthem.
 The two ships, Comoran and Abarenda, fired the national salutes.
 The Deed of Cession of Tutuila and Aunu'u Islands was signed on Gagamoe, and formalized the relationship between the U.S. and American Samoa.
 Gagamoe is an area in Pago Pago which is the Mauga family's communal and sacred land.

-Pago Pago became the administrative capital of American Samoa in 1899.